jackdbd/personal-website/src/posts/flexible-runtime-polymorphism-with-clojure-multimethods.md

 ## Conclusion

-Multimethods allow us to extend a system without modyfying existing code (if we don't have to touch the dispatch function).
+Multimethods allow us to extend a system without modifying existing code (if we don't have to touch the dispatch function).
 With their multiple dispatch mechanism, they offer us the highest degree of runtime polymorphism.
 This article showed only a couple of examples, but if you want to master the subject I recommend Eli Bendersky's series of blog posts [A polyglot's guide to multiple dispatch](https://eli.thegreenplace.net/tag/multiple-dispatch).

 The "problem" with multiple dispatch is that we often don't need this flexibility in our code.
 For most use-case single dispatch is enough.
 In that case we are better off using another Clojure feature: protocols.